hsynercn/tutorials-all-paths/BookNotes/Procedural Generation in Game Design/Section_2/Chapter_12_Procedural_Logic.md

 - Otherwise, if there is more than one yellow wire, cut the last wire.
 - Otherwise, cut the second wire.

 These rules are constructed with queries and a solution.
-We can generate rules for a puzzle with various types of quaries and solutions.
+We can generate rules for a puzzle with various types of queries and solutions.

-### Quaries: Asking Questions
+### Queries: Asking Questions

 A query is designed to ask a yes or no question: Is the wire red?

 A query has a textual representation that can be used within the generated manual and is also tied to logic in the game that evaluates the question.

 Query:

 - Text used in manual: "there (is:are) more than (batteryCount) (battery|batteries) on the bomb"
 - Function used in game: MoreThanXBatteries
 - Arguments: batteryCound

 ### Solutions: Taking Action

-When quaries are satisfied, the player must perform an action to solve the puzzle.
+When queries are satisfied, the player must perform an action to solve the puzzle.

 Solution:

-- Text used in manual: "cut ht ethird wire"
+- Text used in manual: "cut the third wire"
 - Function used in game: CutWire3

 ### Improving the Process

-- Better Quaries: Creating interesting quaries is a vital part of the design process.
+- Better Queries: Creating interesting queries is a vital part of the design process.
 We wish to increase communication.
-- Compound Quaries: We need to avoid complex quaries.
+- Compound Queries: We need to avoid complex queries.
-- Query Context: We should avoit quaries directly related to bomb itself.
+- Query Context: We should avoid queries directly related to bomb itself.

 ### Conclusion